panosGel/govCompositionOdds/README.md

 ## Packaging

-The application is packaged as a _fat jar_, using gradle wrapper and the gradle shadow plugin [https://github.com/johnrengelman/shadow]
+The application is packaged as a _fat jar_, using gradle wrapper and the gradle shadow plugin. [https://github.com/johnrengelman/shadow]

 To create the fat jar run
 ```